 Just as Bodega Bay takes fishing seriously, so it goes with seafood.
 For a tiny town, Bodega Bay has a lot of high quality dining options such as the Birds Café (great fish and shrimp tacos), Spud Point Crab Co. (the award-winning clam chowder attracts crowds, get there early), Fishetarian (more great fish tacos and crab sandwiches) are all standouts.
 Fishetarian attracts a crowd, but don’t be put off.
 The line goes quickly.
 The patio is a great place to eat, but the best spot in all of Bodega Bay is on the opposite right on the water’s edge in the sand.
 There are just a few picnic benches and one is usually available.
 Just don’t tell anyone.

 "For a tiny town, Bodega Bay has a lot of high quality dining options"

-Inland is the town of Bodega, home to the whitewashed Saint Teresa of Avila Church, made famous in the schoolhouse scene in Alfred Hitchcock’s “The Birds.”
-The town also features the famed Northern Light Surf Shop and the circa 1939 Casino Bar & Grill, a pool house and saloon that serves a changing, but always delicious menu of local fish and produce that draws diners from San Francisco and Sacramento.
-Mark Malicki’s wood-grilled oysters and weekend creation out back are not to be missed.
+Inland is the town of Bodega, home to the whitewashed Saint Teresa of Avila Church and nearby Bodega Schoolhouse, made famous in the schoolhouse scene in Alfred Hitchcock’s “The Birds”.
+The town also features the famed Northern Light Surf Shop and the circa 1939 Casino Bar & Grill, an unassuming pool house and local saloon that serves a changing, but always delicious menu of local fish and produce that draws diners all the way from San Francisco and Sacramento.
+Mark Malicki’s wood-grilled oysters and weekend creations out back are not to be missed.